 Kildare is filled with abundant scenic beauty and within every 5kms there is a woodland trail or nature walk to be discovered.
 Getting outdoors and exercising in this fresh and crisp autumnal weather is great for the heart and mind as exercising, as well as keeping you fit, releases endorphins which will help people stay positive.
-Take a break from your home office for a lunch time walk or bring the kids on a local adventure in the green fields and wooded natural landscapes dotted around Kildare.
+Why not go for a lunch time walk or bring the kids on a local adventure in the green fields and wooded natural landscapes dotted around Kildare.
 Pack a picnic, wrap up warm and discover the natural treasures Kildare has in store for you.

 View this post on Instagram A post shared by 𝔸𝕟𝕟𝕖 𝕄𝕒𝕣𝕚𝕖 𝕊𝕠𝕞𝕖𝕣𝕤 🇮🇪 (@amsomers_photos)